jackalnom/blarg/site/content/posts/teaching-real-lessons-fake-worlds.md

 ### Correlation

-Did you know that ice cream and violent crime are [correlated](https://www.sciencedirect.com/science/article/abs/pii/S0095069613001289)?
+Did you know that ice cream consumption and violent crime rates are frequently correlated?
 I asked my students this question, and one response was, “well obviously, crime is hard work and you need to treat yourself afterwards.”
 Hmmm… moving on.

-{{< ice-cream-murder id="icecream" >}}

 Why are they correlated though?
 We’ve all heard the phrase *correlation does not imply causation.* When we say that, we mostly mean *direct causation*.
 What’s happening here is that both violent crime and ice cream consumption rise during the summer months—the confounder is the season.